What NAPAC does

 For those wanting to help NAPAC

-In 2018 we took over 6,458 calls on our support line and had 87,619 call attempts.
+Last year we took nearly 11,000 calls and emails from survivors and those who support them.
+There are 8.5 million adult survivors of child abuse in the UK, according to the ONS (Office of National Statistics) in 2020.
+We could do so much more with your help.
 We need funds to expand the support we can offer to survivors, through our support line and email and through our support groups.
 Making a regular committed donation is the most valuable way of supporting our work.
 Donate to NAPAC See our fundraising page for ideas Read more here

 If you’d like to train as a support line volunteer, please get in touch.
 We need volunteers who can do one shift per week with our support line team in Stockport.
 Read more here